Kikobeats/js-mythbusters/docs/regexp/fail-faster.md

 // => hellooooooooooooooooooo world
 ```

+Another useful library to consider is [regex-not](https://github.com/jonschlinkert/regex-not) for creating regular expression for matching everything except for the given string.

 You can find good resources to learn how to create focused regular expressions at [A Guide to JavaScript Regular Expressions](https://flaviocopes.com/javascript-regular-expressions/) and [Learn Regex](https://github.com/zeeshanu/learn-regex).